qmk/qmk_firmware/keyboards/keychron/q2/ansi_encoder/keymaps/mkillewald/readme.md

     - Base Layer: volume up, down Press: mute
     - Fn1 Layer:  zoom in, out Press: return to 100% zoom
     - Fn2 Layer:  LED brighness inc, dec Press: backlight toggle

+## Known Issues

+1. Keychron factory reset (clear eeprom) Fn1+J+Z is not working
+2. Keychron LED test Fn1+Home+Right is not working

+It seems Keychron has not pushed the relavant code to the main QMK repo yet.
+I see the code is in Keychron's fork, and I may manually add that code here at some point.

 #### USE AT YOUR OWN RISK